skeeto/skeeto.github.com/_posts/2024-12-20-Rules-to-avoid-common-extended-inline-assembly-mistakes.markdown

 online for "inline assembly tutorial" and count the defects you find by applying my 6 rules.
 You'll likely find at least one per result that isn't [official compiler documentation][docs].
-Besides tutorials and reviewing real programs, you could [ask an LLM to generate inline assembly][llm], as they've been been trained to produce these common defects.
+Besides tutorials and reviewing real programs, ~~you could [ask an LLM to generate inline assembly][llm], as they've been been trained to produce these common defects.~~ (Update:
+No longer true for frontier models as of early 2026, and since mid 2026 AI solidly exceeds humans at inline assembly.)

 [docs]: https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html